 Colombian-born designer Paola Buendía and her husband, Mark Donovan, met as undergraduates at Harvard.
-Spurred by a four-month backpacking trip to Bali, they founded Wooden Ships in 1992, two years after graduation.
+Spurred by a four-month backpacking trip to Bali, they founded Wooden Ships in NYC in 1992, two years after graduation.

 paola: Wooden Ships began with the merging of many of my life-long loves – literature, travel, fashion, and the environment.
 In 1992, I went on a trip to Indonesia to see the rainforest and the orangutans in Borneo.
 I had just spent a year doing grassroots campaigning for the environment, recycling and clean water.
 People were less receptive to these issues then than they are now and after a year, I was burned out.
 Armed with a journal, a pile of books and my backpack from NOLS, I set off "to see the world" and.... basically never left Indonesia.
 I was blown away by the nature, the sense of freedom, the beauty and the possibilities.
 During that trip, I realized fashion could be more than a passion - it could be part of the work of my life.
 Mark and I founded our company when I returned and were married later that year.

 paola: After backpacking in Borneo and Java, I decided to do a quick stop over in Bali....
 I had been expecting a touristy place and was only going to pass through…but it turned out to be the most incredible place…people come here to create – to paint, build, write, design jewelry or boats or kites...whatever.
 The community is dynamic and inspiring.
 The locals are so talented but also very grounded and kind.
 We knew we wanted that to be a permanent part of our lives and that it would be an ideal place for us to raise a family.